ferasalnaem/Master-thesis/README.md

 2) AST extracting :
 ASTs are extracted using Clang in both approaches.

-1. The first approach
+1. The first approach :

 In the following notebook "AST_extracting.ipynb", the following steps are performed:
-* Extracting AST from each source code using Clan, which contains features and edges.
+* Extracting AST from each source code using Clang, which contains features and edges.
 * saving each graph in a json file under ./graph2vec/dataset/graph2vec_input (first download the graph2vec model), to be processed later using graph2vec.
 * To see how an extracted AST of a source code looks like, see "clang_example.ipynb"

-2. The second approach
+2. The second approach:

 Extracting ASTs in the second approach is done in "GNN_experiments.ipynb".
 In this approach ASTs are extracted and a graph-dataset is built on Pytorch Geometric

 3) Graph- Embedding & Classification: